onky-ai/AI-Software-Engineer/README.md

 ## License

+This project uses a dual licensing model:

+### Open Source License

+The code in this repository, except for the contents of the "enterprise" directory, is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This applies to the open core components of the software.

+### Enterprise License

+All code in the "enterprise" directory and enterprise-specific features are licensed under a separate Enterprise License.
+See `enterprise/LICENSE.md` for details.

+For enterprise licensing inquiries, contact: enterprise@onky.ai

-This project is licensed under the MIT License - see the LICENSE file for details.
+See the LICENSE file for the complete AGPL-3.0 license text.